 The regular school hours are:

-If there is an authorized delayed school opening the school hours will be: 10:00 am
+If there is a delayed school opening the school hours will be: 10:00 am -2:20 pm

-When there is an authorized citywide school closing or delayed school opening, the following will be cancelled unless the Chancellor makes an announcement to the contrary: All field trips, Early Bird and Extended Day activities, all after-school programs (including Community-Based Organization after-school programs on public school sites), all after-school program transportation (including transportation to after-school programs at Community-Based Organization sites), all Adult and Continuing Education classes, all Young Adult Borough Centers, and all evening GED programs.
+When there is a citywide school closing or delayed school opening, the following will be cancelled unless the Chancellor makes an announcement otherwise: All field trips, Early Bird and Extended Day activities, all after-school programs (including Community-Based Organization after-school programs on public school sites), all after-school program transportation (including transportation to after-school programs at Community-Based Organization sites), all Adult and Continuing Education classes, all Young Adult Borough Centers, and all evening GED programs.

-You may also identify on the card a person or persons who should not have access to your child, as well as indicate the actions you would like the school to take if none of your listed contacts can be reached.
-The school will follow your recommendations as much as possible.
+You may also note on the card a person or persons who should not have access to your child, as well as note the actions you would like the school to take if none of your listed contacts can be reached.
+The school will follow your notes as much as possible.
 It is important that you make certain that the card is up-to-date.
 If your child takes a school bus, school staff will remain in school with the bused children until buses arrive for dismissal or until your child is picked up.

-If you have a child with a disability, you should use your discretion in deciding whether to send him or her to school when there is a delayed opening.
-If your child has medical or other health issues requiring nursing or other services during the school day, including services requiring a nurse or paraprofessional to ride on the bus, you should consider not sending your child to school.
+If you have a child with a disability, you should use your judgment in deciding whether to send him or her to school when there is a delayed opening.
+If your child has medical or other health issues needing nursing or other services during the school day, including services requiring a nurse or paraprofessional to ride on the bus, you should think about not sending your child to school.
 Please be reminded that your child will not be picked up if a nurse or paraprofessional who is required to ride with him or her is not aboard the school bus.

-Again, contact the 311 Information Line, access the Department of Education website Home Page at www.schools.nyc.gov, and listen to the radio or television stations listed above for information.
+Again, contact the 311 Information Line, visit the Department of Education website Home Page at www.schools.nyc.gov, and listen to the radio or television stations listed above for information.